Most of Wall Street drifts as defense companies rally

 On Wall Street, defense-industry companies led the market after Trump said he wants to increase U.S. military spending to $1.5 trillion in 2027 from $901 billion in order to build the “Dream Military.”

-Northrop Grumman climbed 4.3%, Lockheed Martin soared 5.3% and L3Harris Technologies jumped 5.8%.
-They more than made up their losses from the prior day, when Trump complained defense contractors were making military equipment too slowly.
+Northrop Grumman climbed 3.8%, Lockheed Martin soared 4.5% and L3Harris Technologies jumped 5.4%.
+They trimmed most of their losses from the prior day, when Trump complained defense contractors were making military equipment too slowly.

 Trump signed an executive order Wednesday calling on the Pentagon to ensure future contracts with contractors contain a provision prohibiting their ability to buy back their own stock during a period of underperformance on U.S. government contracts.